All about hair transplants for Afro/textured hair

 What is a hair transplant?

 A hair transplant involves moving hair follicles from one part of the body (donor site) to a balding or thinning area (recipient site).
-For Afro/textured hair, the process is generally similar to that of other hair types, but specific considerations are needed due to the unique characteristics of curly and coiled hair.
+Curly/Afro hair is best referred to as textured hair.
+For curly, Afro hair and textured hair, the approach to the hair transplant process is generally similar to that of all other hair types, however, extra care and specific considerations are needed due to the unique characteristics of curly and coiled hair.

-Follicular unit extraction (FUE) is generally considered the best hair transplant technique for Afro/textured hair.
+Follicular unit extraction (FUE) is increasingly considered the preferred hair transplant technique.
+This can be a challenge in curly, textured hair.
 Unlike other methods, FUE uses a small punch tool to extract individual hair follicles directly from the donor area, which significantly reduces the risk of linear scarring.
-Additionally, FUE's precision enables precise hair follicle placement, which is especially important for aligning with the natural curl pattern of Afro/textured hair.
+With curly hair, the direction of hair changes as it curls beneath the skin.
+As such, expert skill and precision are needed for hair follicle extraction, as well as hair placement, which is especially important for correctly aligning with the natural curl pattern of Afro/textured hair.
+At the Mae clinic, specialised and dedicated equipment is used to address this.

 Are there any special considerations for Afro/textured hair in hair transplants?